nearspacelabs/stac-client-python/README.md

-### What are Protobufs, gRPC, and Spatio Temporal Asset Catalogs?
-This python client library is used for connecting to a gRPC enabled STAC service.
-STAC items and STAC requests are Protocol Buffers (protobuf) instead of traditional JSON.

-Never hear of gRPC, Protocol Buffers or STAC?
-Below are summary blurbs and links for more details about this open source projects.

-Definition of STAC from https://stacspec.org/:
-> The SpatioTemporal Asset Catalog (STAC) specification provides a common language to describe a range of geospatial information, so it can more easily be indexed and discovered.
-A 'spatiotemporal asset' is any file that represents information about the earth captured in a certain space and time.

-Definition of gRPC from https://grpc.io
-> gRPC is a modern open source high performance RPC framework that can run in any environment.
-It can efficiently connect services in and across data centers with pluggable support for load balancing, tracing, health checking and authentication.
-It is also applicable in last mile of distributed computing to connect devices, mobile applications and browsers to backend services.

-Definitions of Protocol Buffers (protobuf) from https://developers.google.com/protocol-buffers/
-> Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data – think XML, but smaller, faster, and simpler.
-You define how you want your data to be structured once, then you can use special generated source code to easily write and read your structured data to and from a variety of data streams and using a variety of languages.

-In other words:
-- You can think of Protobuf as strict a data format like xml or JSON + linting, except Protobuf is a compact binary message with strongly typed fields
-- gRPC is similar to REST + OpenAPI, except gRPC is an [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) framework that supports bi-directional streaming
-- STAC is a specification that helps remove repeated efforts for searching geospatial datasets (like WFS for specific data types)

 ### Queries

 #### Simple Query and the Makeup of a StacItem
 There easiest query to construct is a `StacRequest` constructor with no variables, and the next simplest, is the case where we know the STAC item `id` that we want to search.
 If we already know the STAC `id` of an item, we can construct the `StacRequest` as follows: